Ontario’s Employment Laws & Latest Amendments | Author: Simon Pelsmakher, employment lawyer

-- This amendment was enacted as a “leave”.
+- IDEL was enacted as a “leave”.
 Presently, sick and paternity leaves are considered “protected”, entitling you to reinstatement.
-If your job is terminated during or shortly after returning from such leaves of absence, you have a strong case for remedial action against your employer in the courts.
+If your job is terminated during or shortly after returning from such leaves of absence, you may have a strong case for remedial action against your employer in the courts.
 Even though it has not been tried in the courts, we believe parallels exist for terminations made during or immediately after a return from Infectious Disease Emergency Leave.

 - Most importantly, the law continues to protect employees facing terminations.
 The Ford government has temporarily kneecapped employee rights under the ESA only.
 However, Ontario employees always received a much superior second layer of protection under our system of common laws, and they remain unchanged.